 Functional testing helps in testing the functionalities or the functional requirements of the web application.
-Functional testing can be carried out by focusing on various testing levels as discussed below-
+It can be carried out by focusing on various testing levels as discussed below.

 - Unit Testing – The testing process usually begins at the unit testing level.
 In unit testing, developers test the individual modules of the application.
 Basically, the developers write code to check if their code works as intended.
 So, we can say that unit testing is automated and cannot be performed manually.

 - Integration Testing – Next level after unit testing is integration testing.
 In this level of testing, various components are integrated and tested together by the testing team.
 It can be performed using both black-box as well as white-box testing techniques.

 - System Testing – At the system testing level, the whole application is tested by the testing team.
 It basically helps in validating all the requirements before the final testing by the client.

-- Acceptance Testing – Acceptance testing is the final testing level, the developed application is given to the end-users and/or business users for testing.
-The end-users or the stakeholders make sure that the application is easy to use, and all the required features are implemented correctly.
+- Acceptance Testing – Acceptance testing is the final testing level.
+The developed application is given to the end-users and/or business users for testing.
+The end-users or the stakeholders make sure that the application is easy to use.
+Also, all the required features are implemented correctly.

 Web Application Functional Testing Checklist